AustinOrphan/markdown-docs-viewer/mock-utilities-guide.md

 // Test with no documents
 it('should handle empty document set', async () => {
   setupAutoDiscoveryMockWithOptions({ documents: [] });

   const viewer = await init();
   expect(viewer.getDocuments()).toHaveLength(0);
 });

 // Test with discovery error
 it('should handle discovery errors', async () => {
   setupAutoDiscoveryMockWithOptions({
-    error: new Error('Directory not accessible')
+    error: new Error('Directory not accessible'),
   });

   const viewer = await init();
   expect(viewer).toBeTruthy(); // Should handle gracefully
 });